TL/DR - Modded Linux Condensed Version - For Returning Users

 Recommending a specific Linux distribution as "the best option" is like recommending a religion as the "best one to follow".
 You will either be preaching to the converted or alienating the person you are having the discussion with.

 For my purposes I like using Debian and its derivitaves.
-Specifically I like Ubuntu Server and XUbuntu Desktop LTS versions.
 However I have used other distributions and have liked them as well.
-This guide will assume a debian based distro using the apt package manager.
+This guide uses Ubuntu Server 18.04 LTS using the apt package manager.
 When a package manager is called for, just substitute the relevant commands for your favorite distro.
 They are all good.

 The instructions assume that you have root (Administrator) access to your server.
 For simplicity I assume you are logging in as the root user.
 All of these commands will also work with sudo.
 If running sudo from your user account then make sure to add it when necessary.
 I will not be using sudo in front of these command line arguments throughout the document.